-A prayer of adoration to God includes addressing our God Almighty with love, admiration, and high regard praising Him for Who He is and all He has done.
+A prayer of adoration to God includes addressing our God Almighty with love, admiration, and high regard, praising Him for Who He is and all He has done.

 If you’re new to the idea of adoration prayer, you might be wondering what it is and why it’s crucial.
 Adoration prayers are simply expressing our love and admiration for God.
 It’s about focusing on who He is and what He has done for us.
 When we take the time to adore Jesus Christ, we are reminded of His goodness and mercy of the Holy Spirit.

 God’s Word reminds us of His power and majesty.
 Our hearts are filled with thanksgiving and praise as we reflect on these things.
-Additionally, adoration prayer can be a form of mediation.
+Additionally, adoration prayer can be a form of meditation.
 As we lift our spirits to God, we also bring our needs before Him.

 In this way, an adoration prayer is a powerful tool that can help us to connect with Jesus Christ on a deeper level.